Will Hair Transplants Work for Me?

 Your existing stage of hair loss can be related to many factors in your family history.
 If there are a number of individuals that have extensive hair loss, then there is a likelihood that you could suffer the same hair loss.
 If your hair loss has plateaued or slowed to a normal cycle, then you are a better candidate for a hair transplant surgery than if you were still going through genetic hair loss.

 Impact of Age

-While there is not exact age that you need to be undergo a hair transplant, generally it is not performed on individuals under 25 year of age.
+While there is no exact age that you need to be to have a hair transplant procedure, generally it is not performed on individuals under 25 year of age.
 This is for two reasons: one is because it can cause what is known as “shock loss” where existing healthy hair is damaged during the transplant process because of being to close in proximity.
 Secondly, you may have hair that is genetically programmed to fall out which may not have happened yet, but it should be completed by the age of 25.
 While it is true that each person is different, the average benchmark for a hair transplant surgery is over the age of 35.
 At this point your hair loss should have stabilized.

 The Robustness of the Harvest Site

 Everyone has a certain amount of donor hair.
 So the question becomes, how do we best distribute the hair most effectively?
 If someone starts to go bald at the crown and we use the donor for that area, there may not be enough donor hair to be used in the front should your hair begin to thin in that location.

 There is also a lot of variation in the donor hair from patient to patient and that depends on the density of your natural hair.
 This can be measured using a densometer.
 This tells us how many hair grafts per square inch you have.
 That can range from 1,500 to 10,000 but it depends on the individual.
 With a limited amount of hair to use for a hair transplant, the patient and provider need to plan out carefully the position of each graft to achieve the best effect.